A Story of Rosi

 I took a year-long, rigorous course of study in 2012, Functional Neurology for Bodyworkers.
 To learn how the brain and nervous system functioned, and how bodywork could improve that, opened another window for me into our capacity to heal.
 Then the research bug bit me hard, first with Parkinson’s in Feb.
 2012.
 I was awarded Honorable Mention in the 2013 Massage Therapy Foundation Practitioner Case Report Contest for part of this research (2013 MTF Rosi’s abstract, scroll 2/3 down the page).
 I was again awarded Honorable Mention in the 2014 MTF contest–this time for a case report on severe chronic shoulder pain.

 I became fascinated by the possibility that principles of neuroplasticity and mind-body integration could apply to other long-term conditions that need healing: ligament tears (severe sprains); chronic ankle, knee, leg, hip, back and shoulder pain; and central sensitization of pain.
 CS pain is as if the volume control for pain is stuck on high: old injury, post-surgical complications, fibromyalgia, Lyme’s and osteoarthritis.
-There is much new research on the brain and pain, and body-mind approaches (see Lorimer Moseley’s blog, Body in Mind).
+There is much new research on the brain and pain, and body-mind approaches (see Lorimer Moseley’s and other researchers contributions to Pain Science Education).

 Body, Brain, Compassion

-I recognize that compassion and emotional intelligence–as well as the brain, body and mind working together–have been necessary for the neuroplastic benefits I have found.
+I recognize that compassion and emotional intelligence–as well as the brain, body and mind working together–have been necessary for the neuroplastic healing.
 Rick Hansen’s Buddha’s Brain and neuroscientist Dr. Andrew Newberg’s How God Changes Your Brain also echo that–what we do out of love and compassion for others changes our own brain circuits in a positive way.
 As Louise Hay taught me, I encourage self-love and self-compassion with breathwork for people to self-heal.

 I’m here for you